ysndr/MSc-Thesis/chapter/methodology.md

 # Design implementation of NLS

-This chapter contains a detailed guide through the various steps and components of the Nickel Language Server (NLS).
+This chapter guides through the various steps and components of the Nickel Language Server (NLS).
 Being written in the same language (Rust[@rust]) as the Nickel interpreter allows NLS to integrate existing components for language analysis.
-Complementary, NLS is tightly coupled to Nickel's syntax definition.
+Aiming for an abstract interface, NLS defines its own data structure underpinning all higher level LSP interactions.
-[Section @sec:linearization] will introduce the main data structure underlying all higher level LSP interactions and how the AST described in [@sec:nickel-ast] is transformed into this form.
+[Section @sec:linearization] will introduce this `linearization` data structure and explain how NLS bridges the gap between the explicitly handled Nickel AST towards the abstract linearization.
 Finally, the implementation of current LSP features is discussed in [@sec:lsp-server].

 ## Illustrative example